0x6a69616e/youtube-transcript-api/README.md

 ]
 ```

-### .validateID()
+### .validateID(*videoID*)
-To use the `validateID` method, you need to provide a YouTube video ID as an argument.
-This method allows us to determine the existence of a YouTube video by returning a Boolean value.
+Determines the availability of a YouTube video <ins>from Google</ins> (not of the youtubetranscript.com API, but of its functionality).
+Use is recommended when it is necessary to differentiate between an unavailable video and one lacking a transcript.
+- `videoID`: The YouTube video ID

+returns `Boolean`

 ```js
 >>> validateID('dQw4w9WgXcQ').then(console.log);